Gallen, Marte lead D-backs to sweep of Padres

+PHOENIX (AP) — Even before Manny Machado singled into right field, Zac Gallen knew it wasn’t his night to throw a no-hitter.

-PHOENIX (AP) — Rookie right-hander Zac Gallen took a no-hitter into the seventh inning, Ketel Marte hit a grand slam for his 30th homer and the Arizona Diamondbacks beat the San Diego Padres 4-1 Wednesday night to complete a three-game sweep.
+The rookie right-hander took a no-hit bid into the seventh inning, Ketel Marte hit a grand slam for his 30th homer and the Arizona Diamondbacks beat the San Diego Padres 4-1 Wednesday to complete a three-game sweep.

-The 24-year-old Gallen (3-4) struck out eight, walked one and allowed one hit while lowering his ERA to 2.50.
+The 24-year-old Gallen (3-4) struck out eight, walked one and allowed one hit on 103 pitches while lowering his ERA to 2.50.
 Arizona is 5-1 in his starts since acquiring him from Miami on July 31.

+“I took a look at the pitch count and I knew it probably wasn’t going to be possible,” Gallen said.
+“I just tried to get it going as long as I could.”

+Gallen pitched seven hitless innings in the minor leagues earlier this season, but that was as close as he’d ever been to a no-hitter.

 Marte’s slam off Luis Perdomo set Gallen up for the victory and gave the surging Diamondbacks their ninth win in 10 games.

-Manny Machado broke up Gallen’s no-hitter with a line drive single to right field with one out in the seventh.
+Machado broke up Gallen’s no-hitter with a line drive with one out in the seventh.
 Diamondbacks right fielder Jarrod Dyson set up as if he was going to try to throw out Machado at first base, but he bobbled the transfer.

 With the Chicago Cubs idle Wednesday, the Diamondbacks moved within three games of the second NL wild card.

-Craig Stammen (7-7) took the loss after issuing two walks that turned into runs on Marte’s slam.
+Craig Stammen (7-7) took the loss after issuing two walks that turned into runs on Marte’s slam, the second of his career.
 Starter Chris Paddack pitched 5 1/3 scoreless innings and allowed four hits with eight strikeouts.

+“It was a pitching matchup.
+He was getting guys out.
+I was getting guys out.
+It was just kind of who was going to fall first,” Paddack said.

 Wil Myers homered in the ninth, his 16th of the season, for the Padres’ only run.
 The Padres got the tying run up to bat in the ninth, but Archie Bradley got Hunter Renfroe on a broken-bat ground out for his 12th save and stranded runners at second and third.
 San Diego had just three hits.